-- The District sent dozens of email/voicemail updates to staff and families throughout the 2022-23 school year (in English, Spanish and Arabic) related to major topics including but not limited to: development of the Strategic Plan; the bus request process; hiring announcements; superintendent messages and more. - Communication with non-English-speaking families: The District office and schools have access to Spanish and Arabic interpreters/trained family liaisons who can answer questions and assist families.
+- The District sent dozens of email/voicemail updates to staff and families throughout the 2023-24 school year (in English, Spanish and Arabic) related to major topics including but not limited to: long-range planning; changes to bell times; hiring announcements; superintendent messages, school emergencies (secure status, etc.) and more. - · Communication with non-English-speaking families: The District office and schools have access to Spanish and Arabic interpreters/trained family liaisons who can answer questions and assist families.
 The PSD website also features a Google translation button (in the upper right-hand corner) for dozens of languages.
-The Communications Department works closely with District translators to ensure that translations are clear, consistent and high-quality so information is as equitable as possible. - Personnel at each school and the District answer questions and explain where to find information about schools and services, and/or email/mail additional information to parents. - ParentVUE, the parent portal for the student information system, is located on the Parent web page of the PSD website, as well as linked from all middle school and high school websites.
-This allows parents a quick and highly individualized snapshot of each student's specific information, including but not limited to schedule, grades, state assessment performance, upcoming assignments and information specific to their child's school(s). - The Communications Department continued to support superintendent communications to staff and the community, helping to produce multiple video and written messages throughout the 2022-23 school year.
+The Communications Department works closely with District translators to ensure that translations are clear, consistent and high-quality so information is as equitable as possible.
+Live closed captioning in Spanish is also now available on the District's YouTube channel for Board of Education meetings.

+- · Personnel at each school and the District answer questions and explain where to find information about schools and services, and/or email/mail additional information to parents. - ParentVUE, the parent portal for the student information system, is located on the Parent web page of the PSD website, as well as linked from all middle school and high school websites.
+This allows parents a quick and highly individualized snapshot of each student's specific information, including but not limited to schedule, grades, state assessment performance, upcoming assignments and information specific to their child's school(s). - The Communications Department continued to support superintendent communications to staff and the community, helping to produce multiple videos and written messages throughout the 2023-24 school year.